 If an accident that wasn’t your fault happens and you’ve suffered injury as a result, you may be entitled to compensation.
 If it can be proven that your injuries were the result of third party negligence then you may be eligible to pursue a claim for damages.
 Furthermore, you don’t have to use Glasgow-based solicitors to handle your claim – you could actually use a lawyer based anywhere as long they are able to practice Scottish law.

 When it comes to securing compensation through the accident claims process, the first thing you might wish to do is determine whether you actually have the basis for a successful personal injury claim.
 The first thing you will need to do is make sure you can prove that someone else whom owes you a duty of care is to blame for your injuries.
 You may need to show that they made an error or acted negligently, which resulted in the injury that occurred.

-Below, we will provide an overview of the important things you need to know about the accident claims process.
+Below, we will provide an overview of the important things you need to know about the accident claims process and accident claims solicitors.

 Choose A Section

 - What Is An Accident Claims Solicitor Covering Glasgow?

 - Statistics Showing Rates Of Workplace Accidents In Glasgow

 - Claims For Accidents At Work